Inferara/inference-language-spec/general-description.md

 Here, `x` can be any `i32` value.
 The assertion checks that adding `1` to any integer `x` will result in a value greater than `x`, which is a property that can be universally verified.

 > [!IMPORTANT]
 > This example requires additional attention to pay.
 Since we know that `x` holds all possible `i32` values, it follows that it holds `0x7FFF` also. **Inference does not consider numeric overflows**, so let's take a look at two cases for `x == 0x7FFF`.
-If the expression `assert(x + 1 > x)` appears in the `total` block, it will make it impossible to prove such block's totality.
+If the expression `assert(x + 1 > x)` appears in the `total` block, it will make it impossible to prove such block's totality[^1].
 If the expression appears inside `filter`, it simply forbids `x` holding the maximum value of its type and after the asserting, only execution paths with `x != 0x7FFF` will be considered.

 ![`undef` for `i32` assertion](./assets/undef-i32-assert-diagram.png)